StylishThemes/StackOverflow-Dark/README.md

 | Vibrant Ink              | ✔️ |
 | VSCode Monaco            | ✔️ |

-\* Reference the [Themes wiki](https://github.com/StylishThemes/StackOverflow-Dark/wiki/Themes) for more details.
+\* See references at the [Themes wiki](https://github.com/StylishThemes/StackOverflow-Dark/wiki/Themes) for more details.

 ## Notes

 - In versions 2.8.0+, this style will apply to *almost* all Stack Exchange sites.
-- Use the [grunt build process](https://github.com/StylishThemes/StackOverflow-Dark/wiki/Build) to customize your StackOverflow Dark theme.
-- Please refer to the [installation documentation](https://github.com/StylishThemes/StackOverflow-Dark/wiki/Install) for more details.

 ## Contributions